Finite sample bounds for barycenter estimation in geodesic spaces: Barycenter estimation

 it holds that $d(\tilde b_m,b_n)\leq \varepsilon$ with probability at least $1-\delta$. \end{corollary}

-The proof of this corollary follows from Theorem~\ref{thm:Bernstein}, by noticing that $\tilde\sigma^2=(1/2)\E[\dist(X_1,X_2)^2]\geq \sigma^2$ (see Remark~\ref{rem:var-diam}).
-In comparison with the above numerical guarantees, \cite[Theorem 3.4]{LimPalfia14} gives a deterministic guarantee for finding an $\varepsilon$-approximation of the barycenter of $x_1,\ldots,x_n$, after $\frac{n(D^2+\sigma^2)}{\varepsilon^2}$ steps: The complexity of their algorithm is $n$ times worse than ours, where $n$ is the number of input points.
+Note that $\tilde\sigma^2=(1/2)\E[\dist(X_1,X_2)^2]\geq \sigma^2$ (see Remark~\ref{rem:var-diam}), so the proof of this corollary follows from Theorem~\ref{thm:Bernstein}.
+In comparison with the above numerical guarantees, \citep[Theorem 3.4]{LimPalfia14} gives a deterministic guarantee for finding an $\varepsilon$-approximation of the barycenter of $x_1,\ldots,x_n$, after $\frac{n(D^2+\sigma^2)}{\varepsilon^2}$ steps: The complexity of their algorithm is $n$ times worse than ours, where $n$ is the number of input points.

 Here are two examples where this guarantee is useful.
 First, that of metric trees, where the computation of iterated barycenters simply requires to identify the shortest paths between any two points, which can be done efficiently.
 Another important example, in matrix analysis, is that of computing matrix geometric means.
-Recall that the geometric mean of positive definite matrices $A_1,\ldots,A_n\in \mathcal S_p$ ($n, p\geq 1$) is their barycenter, associated with the metric $d(A,B)=\|\log(A^{-1/2}BA^{-1/2})\|_{\textsf{F}}$, which makes $\mathcal S_p$ an NPC space \cite[Proposition 5]{bhatia2006riemannian}.
+Recall that the geometric mean of positive definite matrices $A_1,\ldots,A_n\in \mathcal S_p$ ($n, p\geq 1$) is their barycenter, associated with the metric $d(A,B)=\|\log(A^{-1/2}BA^{-1/2})\|_{\textsf{F}}$, which makes $\mathcal S_p$ an NPC space \citep[Proposition 5]{bhatia2006riemannian}.
 The geometric mean of two matrices $A,B\in\mathcal S_p$ is the matrix $A\# B=A^{1/2}(A^{-1/2}BA^{-1/2})^{1/2}A^{1/2}$ and more generally, the geodesic segment between $A$ and $B$ is given by $\gamma_{A,B}(s)=A^{1/2}(A^{-1/2}BA^{-1/2})^sA^{1/2}$, also denoted by $A\#_s B$, for all $s\in [0,1]$.
 Hence, computing the sequence of iterated barycenters of positive definite matrices boils down to computing expressions such as $A^{1/2}(A^{-1/2}BA^{-1/2})^sA^{1/2}$ for $s=1/2, 1/3, \ldots$ which can be done exactly with matrix products and eigendecompositions, whose complexities depend on the size $p$ of the matrices.
-In fact, there are faster ways to compute good approximations of $A\#_s B$, for $A,B\in\mathcal S_p$ and $s\in [0,1]$, e.g., by using integral representations and Gaussian quadrature: We refer, for instance, to \cite{bhatia2009positive,simon2019loewner} for more details.
+In fact, there are faster ways to compute good approximations of $A\#_s B$, for $A,B\in\mathcal S_p$ and $s\in [0,1]$, e.g., by using integral representations and Gaussian quadrature: We refer, for instance, to \citep{bhatia2009positive,simon2019loewner} for more details.